backup-test-123/flytepluginexample/README.md

-# flytek8ssparkplugin
+# flytepluginexample
-An example of Flyte Backend plugin for Spark on Kubernetes.
-It uses the Spark Operator https://github.com/GoogleCloudPlatform/spark-on-k8s-operator to start Spark jobs in kubernetes.
+An example of Flyte Backend plugin for Kubernetes Operators.
+This repo serves as a template for writing Flyte backend plugins for K8s operators.
+If you git grep for TODO's you will see all the bits that need to be replaced

-- common/proto/spark.proto specifies the custom information that is needed to execute besides the TaskTemplate
+- common/proto/plugin.proto specifies the custom information that is needed to execute besides the TaskTemplate
-- go/plugin/spark.go contains the backend plugin code that uses "Flyteplugins - plugin machinery"
+- go/plugin/plugin.go contains the backend plugin code that uses "Flyteplugins - plugin machinery"
-- flytek8ssparkplugin/sdk/..py contain the flytekit extensions that users can use to easily write a Flyte task that is executed on Spark
+- flyteexampleplugin/sdk/..py contain the flytekit extensions that users can use to easily write a Flyte task that is executed on the operator

-This example provides a canonical example to write backend plugins.
-Refer to the docs for more details.

 ## Types of Plugins.
 This repo serves as an example of how a `backend` Flyte plugin can be developed.
 Flyte can be extended with 2 types of plugins,